 - How directors’ decisions are made, including conflict resolution.

-- How shares are issued and distributions (dividends) made.
+- How shares are issued, and distributions (dividends) are made.

 - How shareholders’ decisions are made, including meetings, voting, amendments, etc.